Sustainable Study Away

 Here at PLU we cherish both global education and sustainable living.
 A recent question of many students asks “If we truly desire a sustainable world, can we justify travel for study abroad?”

-- Research your host country.
-It is important to understand cultural differences about the environment and learn the sustainable practices that your host country uses (or doesn't!).
-Also, look at the effects of tourism where you will be.
+1. Research your host country.
+It is important to understand cultural differences about the environment and learn sustainable practices that the country uses (or doesn’t!).
+Also, look at effects of tourism where you’ll be.

 2. Use water sparingly.
 This doesn’t mean to dehydrate yourself; but take shorter showers and turn the water off when brushing your teeth, etc. Many countries have a limited water supply and leaving the water running even for a short time can make a big difference.

 3. Walk!
 (Or bike or use public transportation!)
 Chances are you will not be taking a car with you if you are studying abroad, but remember that walking around a new city will help you get to know it better and see much more!